Economic Surplus Is Maximized In A Competitive Market When

 5. Absence of Market Power

 Market power refers to the ability of a firm to influence the market price of a good or service.
 In a competitive market, no single firm has market power.
-However, in markets with only a few firms, such as monopolies or oligopolies, firms may have the ability to raise prices above the competitive level and restrict output.
+That said, in markets with only a few firms, such as monopolies or oligopolies, firms may have the ability to raise prices above the competitive level and restrict output.
 This leads to a reduction in consumer surplus and overall economic surplus.

 Governments may regulate monopolies or oligopolies to prevent them from exercising their market power.
-They may also promote competition by preventing mergers that would reduce the number of firms in a market.
+Now, they may also promote competition by preventing mergers that would reduce the number of firms in a market.
 By preventing firms from exercising market power, governments can promote a more efficient allocation of resources and a higher level of economic surplus.

 Graphical Representation of Economic Surplus Maximization